The Vicon Retarget app is installed with Evoke. You can start it in any of these ways:

 - Start Evoke, and on the Retarget menu, select Launch Setup (or start Retarget in one of the other ways described in Set up character retargeting).

-Create the target subject
+Set the root and scale the target subject

 Note that in the view pane, by default, the View Filters options Source Skin, Target Skin and both Skin X-Ray options are selected.
 As you work, you may find it easier to see the relevant details if you select or clear the appropriate options.